Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Introduction

+We have categorized research in XAI into three main areas: philosophy, theory, and practice.
+In the philosophy category, efforts are made to define an explanation and understand how the human mind processes and comprehends explanations.
+The theory section focuses on providing the mathematical underpinnings of explanations and formulating the problem.
+The practice category delves into the practical challenges of implementing XAI.

-The next section will review the previous works from three perspectives: philosophy, theory, and practice.
-In section \ref{ob}, we discuss the objectives and motivations behind using XAI.
-Section \ref{map} is dedicated to explaining our mapping function and is our main contribution.
-The last section is the conclusion and future work.
+The next section will review the previous works from the philosophy, theory, and practice perspectives.
+Section~\ref{map} is dedicated to explaining our proposed mapping function and is our main contribution.
+In Section~\ref{short}, we discuss the shortcomings and possible future directions in XAI.
+In the last section we discuss the conclusions of our work.